giantparticlegames/InspectorGraph/README.md

 ##### Controls
 At the right of the footer you have the following controls
-* Button with a diverging arrow that with lock the highlight of the references to and from the object.
+* Button with a diverging arrow that will lock the highlight of the references to and from the object.
 * Resize control that allows you to resize the window by clicking and dragging the dotted corner.

 ### Views